Threat allegations keep Coast Guard officer jailed

 Hasson was previously an aircraft mechanic in the Marines, serving from 1988 to 1994.

 Court papers detail a 2017 draft email in which he wrote that he was "dreaming of a way to kill almost every last person on the earth."

 Also, Hasson sent himself a draft letter in 2017 that he had written to a neo-Nazi leader and "identified himself as a White Nationalist for over 30 years and advocated for 'focused violence' in order to establish a white homeland," prosecutors said.

+Stelzig identified that neo-Nazi leader as white separatist Harold Covington.
+The Southern Poverty Law Center reported that Covington died last July.

-Last February, he searched the internet for the "most liberal senators" and also asked, "Do senators have ss (Secret Service) protection" and "Are supreme court justices protected," according to the court filing.
+Last February, Hasson searched the internet for the "most liberal senators" and also asked, "Do senators have ss (Secret Service) protection" and "Are supreme court justices protected," according to the court filing.

 Bob Davis, who rents a house from Hasson in coastal Currituck County, North Carolina, and met him a few times, said he was "absolutely shocked" by the allegations.